osu-cs290-sp19/final-project-dogescript/README.md

 * Handlebars Profile page to save classes taken
 * Client side JS
+	* Automaticly send post requests on accounts page on keyup to update classesTaken, and classesWanted in realtime
+	* Automaticly send post requests to get the new list of prereqs needed
+	* talk to Nathan to figure out what on earth what on earth he is talking about
 * Design handlebars for templated pages

 ### Nathan Shaaban